reaper/challenge-entity2/README.md

 rails db:prepare
 ```

-FYI seeds file contains the input hash which should be processed for the challenge:
+FYI `seeds.rb` file contains the input hash which had to be processed for the challenge:
 ```
 {
   "listings": [